prajyotkcsu/portfolio/README.md

 ### Work Experience:
 **Software Engineer @ Dish Network** (March 2024 - Present)<br>
 I’m a developer on this epic team called ‘Events’ that handles communication on behalf of other teams.
-This involves receiving close to 10 million events and notifications in a single day and routing them to their respective targets.
-Following are some of my contributions,<br>
+We received 10M+ events and notifications per day and we route them to their respective targets.
+Following are some of my contributions for this team,<br>
 <br>
 We traditionally used GitLab for deploying code and CloudFormation for deploying AWS services.
 This would often cause inconsistences and delayed deployments-resulting in finding a better solution.
 This led to adopting Harness, unifying deployments on a single platform for better tracking and consistency.<br>
 <br>